DragosDomini/STARFALL/README.md

 # DROP THE BLOCKS.
 CLEAR THE LINES.
 SURVIVE THE FALL.

-## A cosmic falling-block game for PC and mobile devices.
+## A Cosmic Falling-Tetrimino Game Made for Offline Play on PC and Mobile Devices.

 # *MAJOR WIP - link is below but not functional yet*
 [▶️ Play STARFALL](about:blank)